chainapsis/keplr-wallet/docs/docs/multi-ecosystem-support/starknet.md

 # Starknet Support

+Keplr enables seamless interaction with Starknet.
+Developers can access the Starknet provider through the `starknet` object, which is a member of the Keplr instance object.
+Also, developers can use the `starknet_keplr` available in the web `window` object.
+Throughout this documentation, we refer to these objects as `keplr` and `keplr.starknet`.

 ## Enabling Connection

 To interact with EVM-based chains, you first need to call the `keplr.starknet.enable` method, which prompts the user for permission via a popup.